snaplet/publish-postgres-with-data-docker-action/README.md

 ## `snaplet-database-url`

 **required** A connection string to database instance.
-You have to have a container running as a service, see example workflow in `.github/workflows/snaplet-restore.yml`.
+You have to have a database container running as a service, see example workflow in `.github/workflows/snaplet-restore.yml`.

 ## `snaplet-restore-command`